We independently select and share the products we love—and may receive a commission if you choose to buy.

 4. Routines are made better with rituals, which ingrain sweet memories

-A ritual can be a crazy handshake, a special song at bath time, or the way you always wink at your daughter and say the same thing each time you drop her off at school.
+A ritual can be a zany handshake, a special song at bath time, or the way you always wink at your daughter and say the same thing each time you drop her off at school.

 It may be things that no one but your family understands—code words, inside jokes, a way you celebrate a holiday together, or your own rules for sports games.
 These repetitive, fun or creative behaviors strengthen family ties.